What if I come from a non-EU country with which the UK has a social security agreement?

 You can find a list of the countries with which the UK has a social security agreement on GOV.UK.

-You can find more information on the position involving Iceland, Norway, Leichtenstein and Switzerland on GOV.UK.
+You can find more information on the position involving Iceland, Norway, Liechtenstein and Switzerland on GOV.UK.

-Migrants who are posted to the UK from a country with which the UK has a reciprocal social security agreement (sometimes called a Double Contributions Convention or Totalisation Agreement), may not have to pay NIC under the terms of the specific agreement.
-The countries with which the UK has such agreements are listed above.
+Migrants who are posted to the UK from a country with which the UK has a reciprocal social security agreement (sometimes called a double contributions convention or totalisation agreement), may not have to pay NIC in the UK under the terms of the specific agreement.

 You need to consider the terms of the relevant agreement to determine the rules that apply – the relevant agreement is the agreement between the UK and the country to which the employee used to pay contributions (although where three or more countries are involved the position may be more complex).
-In general, these agreements provide that the migrant has to pay NIC unless:
+In general, these agreements provide that the migrant has to pay NIC unless all of the following conditions apply:

-- they were employed by their employer in the country from which they came to the UK, and
+• They were employed by their employer in the country from which they came to the UK.

-- they were insured under the social security legislation of that country, and
+• They were insured under the social security legislation of that country.

 If you are normally self-employed in a country that has an applicable social security agreement with the UK, and you will also be self-employed in the UK, you may not have to pay UK NIC.
 Instead, you may remain in your home country social security system.